-Concerns over cybersecurity have been steadily growing in recent years, with an increase in attacks that resulted in 81.4% of UK organisations experiencing at least one cyber attack in 2021.
+Cybersecurity concerns have been steadily growing in recent years, with increased attacks that resulted in 81.4% of UK organisations experiencing at least one cyber attack in 2021.
 Since then, geopolitical tensions surrounding the Russia-Ukraine conflict have further heightened the potential for cyber threats.
-While the UK is yet to be targeted by such threats, we should by no means get complacent, as sanctions persist and conflicts continue the potential for future threats and escalation remains.
+While the UK is yet to be targeted by such threats, we should not get complacent; as sanctions persist and conflicts continue, the potential for future threats and escalation remains.
 Now is the time to take action to increase your resiliency against cyber threats.

 What is the current threat?

-According to the NCSC (National Cyber Security Centre) multiple sources have reported that Russian state-sponsored cyber actors are already using a range of tactics to carry out malicious activities, potentially building the foundation for future offensive operations.
-Through broad-scale and targeted scanning, cyber actors are identifying and leveraging a number of legacy or weak protocols and service ports associated with network administration activities.
+According to the NCSC (National Cyber Security Centre), multiple sources have reported that Russian state-sponsored cyber actors already use various tactics to carry out malicious activities, potentially building the foundation for future offensive operations.
+Through broad-scale and targeted scanning, cyber actors identify and leverage legacy or weak protocols and service ports associated with network administration activities.

-Previous Russian state-sponsored cyber attacks have consisted of DDoS attacks, and the deployment of destructive malware against the Ukrainian government and critical infrastructure organisations.
-With this kind of activity likely to occur in response to economic sanctions and materiel support for Ukraine, cybersecurity action for UK organisations is at best prudent, and at worst the best line of defence available.
+Previous Russian state-sponsored cyber attacks have consisted of DDoS attacks and deploying destructive malware against the Ukrainian government and critical infrastructure organisations.
+With this activity likely to occur in response to economic sanctions and material support for Ukraine, cybersecurity action for UK organisations is, at best, prudent and, at worst, the best line of defence available.

 Who is at risk?

-In the context of the current geopolitical conflict, this kind of malicious activity will likely target government and public sector organisations in addition to critical infrastructure providers that are vital to our economy and society.
+In the context of the current geopolitical conflict, this kind of malicious activity will likely target government and public sector organisations and critical infrastructure providers vital to our economy and society.
 The ISPs that support these sectors are also particularly vulnerable during this period of heightened cyber threat, and known attacks have been directed at network infrastructure devices like routers, switches, firewalls and Network Intrusion Detection Systems (NIDS).